Spudos/PP4/README.md

 ### User Account

 - Allows the user see their details and bookings
-- Allows the user to cancel bookings
+- Allows the user to cancel and edit bookings
 - User stories covered: 13, 4

 <details><summary>See feature images</summary>